Trendy avocados removed from UK menus amid environmental concerns

-Avocados, the soft, green superfood may be falling out of favour with some restaurants in Britain as they move to ban the trendy food from their menus, amid environmental and land concerns.
+Avocados, the soft, green superfood may be falling out of favour with some restaurants in Britain as they move to ban them from menus, amid environmental and land concerns.

 ALSO READ: Why you need avocado oil